AHRQ Publishing and Communications Guidelines

 Appendix 2-D. AHRQ Linking Policy

 This section highlights issues to be addressed when developing Web products or sites under contract that will be publicly available once launched.
 (Grantees, please go to Appendix 2-B, Web Instructions for Grantees, for legal and policy requirements for grant products.)
-Please contact your Office of Communications and Knowledge Transfer (OCKT) managing editor for guidance pertaining to Web products you are developing.
+Please contact your Office of Communications (OC) managing editor for guidance pertaining to Web products you are developing.
 All questions and requests for guidance about developing or redesigning Web sites or tools may be directed to the AHRQ Web Site Manager.
 Contact information is at the end of this section.

 All AHRQ products and tools that are printed are also posted to AHRQ Web sites.
 Some AHRQ sites are managed by an on-site Web team, and off-site contractors manage third-level domain sites.
 To make the sites appear seamless, guidelines must be followed to ensure a branded look and feel.

 All publishing rules pertaining to print products, such as copyright, references, citations, style, and so forth, also pertain to Web site documents.
 Please refer to Section 1 for specific requirements.

 New and redesigned Web sites and tools require clearance by AHRQ and HHS before launch.
-AHRQ Offices and Centers must coordinate the AHRQ review through OCKT, and OCKT will coordinate the departmental clearance.
+AHRQ Offices and Centers must coordinate the AHRQ review through OC, and OC will coordinate the departmental clearance.
 Publications cleared for printing are cleared for Web uploading at the same time.
 Web-only documents must also be cleared.

 AHRQ Offices and Centers are responsible for ensuring that subsequent Web site postings on sites that contractors host are regularly reviewed for appropriateness and currency.
-If there are questions about whether material is appropriate, contact the OCKT managing editor.
+If there are questions about whether material is appropriate, contact the OC managing editor.